Quentin Tarantino's unrealized projects: Westworld remake

-In 2007, after the modest success of Death Proof, Warner Bros. had hired Tarantino to direct an remake of the 1973 science-fiction film Westworld.
+In 2007, after the modest success of Death Proof, Warner Bros. had hired Tarantino to direct a remake of the 1973 science-fiction film Westworld.
 Arnold Schwarzenegger was involved in the project as the lone gunslinger.
 However, Tarantino was fired due to creative differences with Warner Bros., specifically on the fact he wanted it to have a dark tone and was unsatisfied with Schwarzenegger.
 Eventually, the project was scrapped.

 Sgt.
-Rock film adaption
+Rock

-Following the release of Death Proof, Warner Bros. also offered Tarantino a film adaption of the DC Comics character Sgt.
-Rock, with a script written by David Peoples.
-In June 2021, Tarantino called the script magnificent, and believed he "would do a good job" if he directed it.
+Following the release of Death Proof, Warner Bros. also offered Tarantino a film adaptation of the DC Comics character Sgt.
+Rock, with a script written by David Webb Peoples.
+In June 2021, Tarantino called Webb's script magnificent, and believed he "would do a good job" if he directed it.
 He also noted that he doubted he would make the film, but still considered it "from time to time".

 Faster, Pussycat!
 Kill!
 Kill! remake

 Tarantino expressed in January 2008 his interest in a raunchy remake of the 1966 sexploitation film Faster, Pussycat!
 Kill!
 Kill!.
 The film has quite an influence on Tarantino; even going as far as to referencing the movie and giving co-writer/director of Faster, Pussycat!, Russ Meyer, thanks in his 2007 film Death Proof.
-His top casting choices would have been Kim Kardashian, Eva Mendes, and Britney Spears.
-By July of that same year, Tarantino was considering casting porn star Tera Patrick as Varla.
+Allegedly, the top casting choices would have been Kim Kardashian, Eva Mendes, and Britney Spears, with porn star Tera Patrick as Varla.
 When the rumor of Britney Spears playing Varla was brought to his attention, a source close to Tarantino replied that, "There is no truth to this."
 Actress Tura Satana clarified in an interview that she is working closely with Tarantino in rewriting the script.
 Since then, no other updates have emerged from his remake.

-Len Deighton adaptations
+Berlin Game, Mexico Set and London Match

-When promoting the Kill Bill films, he stated that he was a huge fan of Simon Pegg, and sought to adapt the Len Deighton novels into a film starring Pegg, Kate Winslet, Michael Caine, and Anthony Hopkins.
+When promoting the Kill Bill films, Tarantino stated that he wanted to adapt the first trilogy of novels by Len Deighton about fictional spy Bernard Samson; Berlin Game, Mexico Set and London Match.
+"I love England," Tarantino said.
+"It would be a wonderful life experience to have an excuse to work [there] for six or nine months."
+Tarantino also mused about working with British actors Simon Pegg, Kate Winslet, Michael Caine and Anthony Hopkins on projects.

-Biopics

-On the biopic genre, Tarantino has said that he has "no respect" for biopics, saying that they "are just big excuses for actors to win Oscars. ...
-Even the most interesting person – if you are telling their life from beginning to end, it's going to be a fucking boring movie."
-However, in a 2009 interview with Charlie Rose, he said, "There is one story that I could be interested in, but it would probably be one of the last movies I [ever make] ...
-My favorite hero in American history is John Brown.
-He's my favorite American who ever lived.
-He basically single-handedly started the road to end slavery and ... he killed people to do it.
-He decided, 'If we start spilling white blood, then they're going to start getting the idea.'"